OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Debug build

 A debug build has several benefits, when provided during a (white box) test:
-* Code obfuscation from ProGuard is not applied
 * Debugger can be attached to the running App
-* Analysis of the App with Android Studio while running it
+* Analysis of the App with Android Studio or other tools while running it

 **(..TODO..)**